 If youβre inspired by National READ a BOOK Day, you might also want to check out other reading-related events throughout the year.
 You can celebrate by taking part in READ to YOUR CHILD Day, or by learning more about TOLKIEN READING Day.
 Each one brings its focusβwhether itβs on shared stories or imaginative worlds.

-π National DAISY Day ORIGIN & HISTORY Neither the founder nor the creative origin of…
+π National ZUCCHINI BREAD Day ORIGIN & HISTORY When it comes to the origin of…